PREVIOUS: Why resist? #5

 Very often we’re too regressed, too much IN the WIC to step back & help ourselves, since at that point we’ve lost even the little bit of Adult ego state we do have, much less being able to activate a Loving Parent.
 That’s when the Negative Introject (PP) can get really loud – berating & belittling us

-5. Only make excuses for the other person – when the child hurting or very angry about how we are/ have been treated – explaining their motivation, needs, state of being…. while completely ignoring our kid’s real pain.
+e.
+Only make excuses for the other person – when the child’s hurting or very angry about how we are/ have been treated – we explain their motivation, needs, state of being…. while completely ignoring our kid’s real pain.

 This is first-order abandonment – literally taking someone else’s side.

 YES, it can be important to give the child another perspective, but ONLY after honoring your IC’s experience!